-Here are 5 important strategies for taking the plunge (and getting some much-needed zzzzzzzz’s!)
+Here are 5 important strategies to begin your routine (and get some much-needed zzzzzzzz’s!)

 Pick a plan and stick to it.
-You can be flexible, but if you flip back and forth on your basic strategy like a kid picking out ice cream flavors, you’re doing to drive yourself nuts.
+You can be flexible, but if you flip back and forth between having a schedule and not having a schedule, you’ll be like a kid picking out ice cream flavors.

 Go with your mom gut if you have to feed and it’s only been an hour, or if they sleep right through when you though you’d try some tummy time.

 Just try to get back on track so the majority of the time, you’re staying consistent.
 Babies thrive with consistency and routine.